Colorado Springs Dog Bite Lawyers

 What Compensation Are You Entitled to for a Dog Bite Injury?

 If you have suffered severe bodily injury, including a physical impairment and/or disfigurement, due to a dog bite in Colorado Springs, then you are entitled to be fully compensated.
-This includes, but is not limited to, all medical bills, rehabilitation, lost wages, prescription medicine, pain and suffering, and emotional trauma.
+This includes but is not limited to, all medical bills, rehabilitation, lost wages, prescription medicine, pain and suffering, and emotional trauma.

-In order to ensure that you are properly and fully compensated, you need to consult with an experienced Colorado dog bite lawyer.
+In order to ensure that you are properly and fully compensated, you need to consult with an experienced Colorado Springs dog bite lawyer.
 The legal team at The Bussey Law Firm, P.C., has the experience and resources to build a strong case on your behalf and get you the compensation you deserve.

 Contact one of our knowledgeable and helpful legal representatives today at (719) 475-2555 to schedule a free consultation.